-The VOIFB is detailed in section 2 of the accounting policies and notes 1 and 9 to the financial statements, representing 7% of total assets as at 31 December 2019.
+The Company's value of in-force business (VOIFB), detailed in section 2 of the accounting policies and notes 1 and 9 to the financial statements, amounted to € 10.5 million at balance sheet date.

-The VOIFB represents the projected future shareholders' profits expected from policies in force at the end of the reporting period, after providing for taxation, and is based on assumptions as to mortality, maintenance expenses and investment income.
+The VOIFB represents the discounted value of projected future shareholders' profits expected from policies in force at the end of the reporting period, after providing for taxation, and is based on assumptions as to mortality, maintenance expenses and investment income.

-The valuation of the technical provisions and VOIFB is determined by the Company's appointed actuary and is approved by the board of directors.
+The valuation of the technical provisions and VOIFB is determined by the Company's appointed actuary on an annual basis and is approved by the board of directors.